axonops/cassandra-analyzer/README.md

 ## 🙏 Acknowledgements

-Cassandra Analyzer builds upon the foundation laid by several open-source projects, particularly Apache Cassandra.
+Cassandra AxonOps Analyzer builds upon the foundation laid by several open-source projects, particularly Apache Cassandra.
 We extend our sincere gratitude to the Apache Cassandra community for their outstanding work and contributions to the field of distributed databases.

 Apache Cassandra is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.